dd9jn/rfc4880bis/crypto-refresh.md

 Even though the zero point, also called the point at infinity, may occur as a result of arithmetic operations on points of an elliptic curve, it SHALL NOT appear in data structures defined in this document.

 If other conversion methods are defined in the future, a compliant application MUST NOT use a new format when in doubt that any recipient can support it.
-Consider, for example, that while both the public key and the per-recipient ECDH data structure, respectively defined in {{algorithm-specific-part-for-ecdh-keys}} and {{public-key-encrypted-session-key-packets-tag-1}}, contain an encoded point field, the format changes to the field in {{public-key-encrypted-session-key-packets-tag-1}} only affect a given recipient of a given message.
+Consider, for example, that while both the public key and the per-recipient ECDH data structure, respectively defined in {{key-ecdh}} and {{public-key-encrypted-session-key-packets-tag-1}}, contain an encoded point field, the format changes to the field in {{public-key-encrypted-session-key-packets-tag-1}} only affect a given recipient of a given message.

 ## EdDSA Point Format